ankane/wire/README.md

 ## Metadata

-Use the `metadata` method to access message metadata like partition, offset, key, and raw value.
+Use the `metadata` method to access info like partition, offset, key, and raw value.

 ```ruby
 class WelcomeConsumer < Wire::Consumer